Bitcoin as infrastructure [i]

 We can easily see how structure, or infrastructure, has influenced major events in history.
 One such series of events, depicted on a monument known as Trajan's Column, were Trajan's wars2 on Decebalus' Dacia: to cross the Danube and invade Dacia, the Emperor hired an engineer known as Apollodorus to quickly build what became an important piece of engineering and architecture.
 Later on Trajan's successor dismantled the bridge to keep the Empire safe from the barbarian invasion.

 Another interesting series of events, which I will only briefly remind, are the explorations which led to the colonization of the two American continents.
 These explorations were mainly driven by the rise of the Ottoman Empire in Anatolia and Eastern Europe: the Ottoman Türks being muslim and all, they weren't particularly friendly to Christians.
 Unfortunately, they also came to occupy a segment of the trade route between Europe and Asia known as the Silk Road.
-Now, some seafaring Spanish and Portugese explorers were now sure that the Earth must be round, so they went West hoping that they'd reach Asia if they travelled long enough.
+Now, some seafaring Spanish and Portugese explorers were now sure that the Earth must be round, so they went West hoping that they'd reach Asia if they traveled long enough.
 Much to their surprise, the Indies they reached were not the silk-rich Indies they had expected, which is why some of them decided to slaughter the American natives.
 But again, I digress.

 Now we can fast-forward to the modern Industrial Revolution, when horses were complemented by engines and roads by railroads.
 Thus the communication latency turned from days to hours, and then to minutes after the invention of the electrical telegraph.
 Of course, the telegraph itself contributed to railway development, as most early telegraphs were built alongside railroads for signaling purposes.